 Upstairs, the bedrooms were not quite as opulent as the entertaining spaces downstairs.
 Still, we saw plenty of gorgeous headboards, expensive vases, and linens fit for royalty.
 The wallpaper in Adelicia’s large bedroom was the same as what covered the walls in The Hermitage, President Andrew Jackson’s estate nearby.

-But among so many luxurious things, there are also stories of real life on the tour of Belmont Mansion.
+But among so many luxurious things, there are also stories of real life.
 From the beautiful painting of Adelicia’s three daughters who did not survive to adulthood to Joseph’s succumbing to malaria during the Civil War, the stories of the Franklins and Acklens are certainly not all rosy.

 On this tour surrounded by all the lavish items, it’s easy to forget where the money to purchase these gorgeous things came from.